TeresaKao00/Teresa_workplace/case_study_1.md

 ## Prepare
 ### Key Objective: Optimize by verifying the credibility of the data and efficiently sorting and filtering it.
-Please check out this [file].() 要加code
+Please check out this [file.]() 要加code
 This data contains lots of useful information include,dates and times for the start and end of each trip, geographic, user_id, and so on.

 ### Deliverables: A description of all data sources used.
-This is public data that can be download [here].(https://divvy-tripdata.s3.amazonaws.com/index.html)
+This is public data that can be download [here.](https://divvy-tripdata.s3.amazonaws.com/index.html)

 ## Process
 ### Key Objective: Clean and ensure the accuracy of the data.